 - David Kibble, with a general explanation about cross-wiring your opponent

 - Samir Patel, with a walk-though a tea-lady leave in a handicap game

 - Robert Fulford, explaining an alternative to the traditional cross-wire for the top A-Class player.

-David Kibble Wrote, with a General Explanation About Cross-Wiring Your Opponent
+General Explanation About Cross-Wiring Your Opponent

 Arrange to run your last hoop before the cross-wire off an opponent's ball.

 Before going to your final hoop, leave opponent's other ball roughly in the position you want to leave it and your partner ball 1-2 feet away in the direction you want to rush away from the cross-wire.
 Approach your final hoop with a rush back to the cross-wire location.

 - (I prefer) rush almost onto the line of the cross-wire on the same side of the hoop as the other balls and about 2-4 feet beyond the balls away from the hoop.
 Then croquet to the wired position on the far side of the hoop (make sure you have been over there, know where it is and have carefully lined the balls up to get there) and, crucially, get a rush along the wiring line towards the hoop on the other ball.